Is Cannabis Legal in Uruguay?

-Uruguay became the first country to allow recreational marijuana, when President Jose “Pepe” Mujica signed the bill into law in December 2013 that legalized cannabis in the nation of 3.5 million.
+Uruguay became the first country to legalize weed when President Jose “Pepe” Mujica signed the bill into law in December 2013 that legalized cannabis in the nation of 3.5 million.
+The Uruguay legal weed movement was a pioneering effort that set the stage for Canada to become the second nation to legalize recreational marijuana in 2018.

-However, since the pioneering legislation was passed, the road to bringing it to the public has been uneven and at times completely stalled.
+However, since the groundbreaking legislation of Uruguay marijuana was passed, the road to bringing it to the public has been uneven and at times completely stalled.

 In March 2018, the Brookings Institution studied the opportunities and challenges of legalization in the South American country.
 The researchers found that the current regulatory framework was insufficient to displace the illicit market.